 Basic differences between QLC and TLC

 Buyers of flash memory immediately face a choice of the underlying storage technology.
-Yes, all use semiconductor memory cells instead of ferromagnetic polarization to store bits, but unlike hard disks, flash memory devices can hold 1, 2, 3 or 4 bits per storage cell.
-The more bits per cell, the higher the storage capacity per chip.
+Yes, all use semiconductor memory cells instead of ferromagnetic polarization to store bits, but unlike hard disks, flash memory devices can hold 1, 2, 3, 4 and, soon, 5 bits per storage cell.
+The more bits per cell, the higher the storage capacity per flash chip.
 Given the benefits of multibit cells and technology advances that have mitigated most drawbacks, TLC and QLC dominate the consumer market and are rapidly displacing SLC for all but the most write-demanding workloads in enterprise storage systems.

 Instead of a single threshold voltage, TLC has seven -- plus the zero state -- to enable storing 3 bits per cell, i.e.:

-Similarly, QLC can hold 16 charge states on its floating gate, corresponding to 16 threshold voltage levels that map to 4 bits per cell: 0000, 0001, 0010, … 1111.
-Given the tiny supply voltages -- typically, 3.3 volts -- involved, going from TLC to QLC effectively halves the threshold difference between bit levels, e.g., from about 470 millivolts to 220 mV, which significantly increases exposure to noise, process variances and chip defects -- in effect, QLC chips are harder to manufacture and far more sensitive to circuit noise and errors.
+Similarly, QLC can hold 16 unique charge states on its floating gate, corresponding to 16 threshold voltage levels that map to 4 bits per cell: 0000, 0001, 0010, … 1111.
+Given the tiny supply voltages -- typically, 3.3 volts -- involved, going from TLC to QLC effectively halves the threshold difference between bit levels, e.g., from about 470 millivolts to 220 mV, which significantly increases exposure to noise, process variances and chip defects.
+In effect, QLC chips are harder to manufacture and far more sensitive to circuit noise and errors.

-- higher density, i.e., more capacity in the same physical footprint; and
+- Higher density, i.e., more storage capacity in the same physical footprint.

 In contrast, TLC offers the following:

-- more writes per cell (endurance) -- although, due to the density difference, QLC drives usually spec a higher number of total bytes written;
+- More writes per cell (write endurance) -- although, due to the density difference, QLC drives usually spec a higher number of total bytes written.

-- higher performance, particularly for small block sizes; and
+- Higher performance, particularly for small block sizes.

 The throughput vs. endurance tradeoff